 Add the Get Localized String node to the diagram.

 Create constant.
 Enter the key name you added to the dictionary file.
 For the above example, enter

 Create constant.
 Enter text in this constant that you want to display if the Get Localized String node cannot locate the key you specify in key.

 Right-click the base path input and enter the file path to the application you want to localize.

 Wire the localized string output to the object you want to localize.
 For example, if you want to localize the string in a dialog box, wire this output

-Run the application.
 The application now displays the localized string(s).

 The application determines which dictionary to retrieve keys from based on the language you define in the editor preferences.

 You have now created a localized string dictionary for your

 before packaging your library

 .
 If you created an application, build it into an